michalev-k/solver2d/README.md

 I just personally did not like the additional complexity of grouping and contact-reordering.
 Maybe it is worth it though.

-As the original Solver2D code, any changes here are licensed under MIT as well.
+Like the original Solver2D code, any changes here are licensed under MIT as well.